 Hardcore punk blog since 2009 with a lot of rare and hard to find stuff.
 Dig up and find some bands that you might enjoy.
 The reviews and information provided are really impressive.

 Another awesome blog about real emo, screamo, post-hardcore and anything related.
 All reviews have a nice personal feeling to them, but at the same time you’ll learn a lot about the bands and their music.
 This blog is a gem.

 Very nice webzine with a lot of reviews and interesting interviews.
 The main focus is on new and current bands but there’s also some really inspirational stuff from the past.
 There are exclusive interviews with Jayson Green of Orchid and Billy Werner of Saetia.
 There’s a real passion in this blog.

-One of the best blogs about rare, obscure and classic punk-rock from Ex-USSR and anything on the Eastern side of the Berlin Wall.
+One of the best blogs about rare, obscure and classic punk-rock, mainly from Ex-USSR and anything on the Eastern side of the Berlin Wall.
 It’s in Italian language, which makes it difficult for non-English speakers but it’s totally worth checking out.
 Also an official blog of the 90’s anarcho-punk Kalashnikov Collective, who are still rocking out some inspiring tunes about love and revolution!

 Hardcore punk grind crust noise d-beat noise extravaganza for the converted.
 Both older and newer stuff from all around the world.

 It’s a great paper zine and also a blog on hardcore, punk and metal underground culture.
 Quality content covering mostly NYHC and the US hardcore punk scene.
 The author Jonathan Buske has played in bands like Terror, Santa Sangre, Maximum Penalty, Another Victim, and The Promise.